seriesseed/equity/Series Seed - Term Sheet.md

 ### Documentation:

-Documents will be based on Series Seed Preferred Stock documents published at www.seriesseed.com.
+Documents will be identical to the Series Seed Preferred Stock documents published at www.seriesseed.com, except for the modifications set forth in this Term Sheet.

 ### Financial Information: